collardeau/react-with-state-props/README.md

 <Container
   state={{ counter: 0 }}
   render={props => {
-    // props ready to go!
+    // props ready to go based on the state you provided: console.log(props);
     // { counter: 0, setCounter: [Function] }
     return <MyApp {...props} />;
     // render your JSX with the newly-created state props